redbco/infermesh/docs/DEVELOPMENT_ROADMAP.md

 ---

-**infermesh** is positioned to become the leading open source solution for GPU-aware AI inference at scale.
+**InferMesh** is positioned to become the leading open source solution for GPU-aware AI inference at scale.
 The solid foundation, comprehensive feature set, and clear roadmap provide an excellent foundation for community-driven development and enterprise adoption.